Crazy Horse: War leadership

-Title of "Shirt Wearer"
+Early exploits and title of "Shirt Wearer"

 Through the late 1850s and early 1860s, Crazy Horse's reputation as a warrior grew, as did his fame among the Lakota.
 The Lakota told accounts of him in their oral histories.
 His first kill was a Shoshone raider who had murdered a Lakota woman washing buffalo meat along the Powder River.
+After the skirmish with the Shoshone was complete, Crazy Horse had collected a scalp and two horses.
 Crazy Horse fought in numerous battles between the Lakota and their traditional enemies, the Crow, Shoshone, Pawnee, Blackfeet, and Arikara, among the Plains tribes.